Centennial

 February 28, 2024: The sample pew manufactured by New Holland Church Furniture is delivered on site and put on display in the church vestibule.
 A full-scale model of the new pews, the sample depicts the decorative pew end with the same design as the stained-glass window and the wood stain matches the grills and wall panels found throughout the church.
 Feel free to sit in the sample pew next time you go to the church!

 January 25, 2024: Church staff meets with Darryl Podunavac of Lux Mundi Consulting, who will serve as the Owner’s Rep for the organ and church projects.
-Timelines for the projects in the church are narrowing into focus.
+Timelines for the projects in the church narrow into focus.

 January 15 – 25, 2024: As the existing organ continues to deteriorate, the timeline to move the music ministry up to the balcony is bumped up.
 Thanks to the generosity of Belen Jesuit High School, a temporary organ is added to the balcony and seating is re-arranged upstairs to accommodate the choir and all musical equipment.
 The choir loft in the nave is demolished to make space for additional pew seating on the floor level of the church.